-Either way, when an Agitator Mixer is required it must be selected based on the properties of the materials being agitated or mixed, the size of the container or tank holding them, and the application requirements.
-If you don’t get this step right the control panel will not be able to control the application to your satisfaction.
+When an Agitator or Mixer is required select it based on the properties of the materials being agitated or mixed, the size of the container or tank holding them, and the application requirements.
+Get this step right or you won’t get the desired results.

 - Level Sensors – when you need to insure there’s enough product to mix